-An elective course is selected by the student.
-An elective course may satisfy a particular academic requirement (such as the requirement that students must pass at least three years of mathematics in grades 9-12), or it may be needed for the total number of credits necessary for graduation.
-Elective courses also allow students to prepare for college or a business career and fulfill individual needs and interests (for example, a course in art or computer technology).
+An elective course may satisfy a particular academic requirement or it may be needed for the total number of credits necessary for graduation.
+Elective courses also allow students to prepare for college or a business career and fulfill individual needs and interests.